-With a view to further aligning the interests of the executives with those of its Shareholders, the Corporation implemented a requirement in April 2017 for its executives to own a number of common shares within three years of being hired or within three years of the implementation of the policy.
+With a view to further aligning the interests of the executives with those of its Shareholders, the Corporation has a requirement for its executives to own a number of common shares within three years of being hired.
 Share ownership includes the accumulation of common shares and performance or restricted share units (including share units with time vesting and performance conditions).
 While the expectation is for each executive to achieve these guidelines, the Compensation Committee takes into account each individual's circumstances in determining compliance with the spirit of this policy.